stefan-caraiman/katacoda-scenarios/linux-administration/step03.md

 Mainly anything which takes up storage, our first instinct should be that the disk usage is close to full, which can be an issue.

+Usually if we notice that the disk usage is high, the next step is to look up for the folders which take up the most space on the system.

+In order to do that, we can use the `du` command like so: `du -a / | sort -n -r | head -n 20`{{execute}}